Dormer Loft Conversion Cost

 Before laying down the floor, an underlayment will be installed, which will act as a thermal and noise barrier.
 Once the underlay is in place, it should be secured with tape on the seams.

 The actual flooring itself should then be placed down spacers which will help to achieve at least a ¼ inch gap.
-The floor should be laid out from left to right and once complete a rubber mallet should be used to join the flooring together while keeping the seams and joints are tight with no caps.
+The floor should be laid out from left to right and once complete a rubber mallet should be used to join the flooring together while keeping the seams and joints tight with no caps.
 Once complete, the mouldings and trim will then be added to the edges of the floor.

 Plastering